Ring of Bright Water: Legacy

 Two sequels were published: The Rocks Remain (1963) and Raven Seek Thy Brother (1968), which were less idyllic than the first, chronicling accidents and misfortunes involving both the otters and Maxwell's life.
 All three books were republished as Ring of Bright Water: A Trilogy in 2011 by Nonpareil Books.
-The trilogy does not include the full text of the latter two volumes, but removes the tangential travel sections which take place outside Scotland.
+The trilogy does not include the full text of the latter two volumes, and around 70% of the text of Ring of Bright Water, by removing almost all of the tangential travel sections which take place outside Scotland.